anbox-cloud/discourse-docs/exp/aar.md

     The `publisher` role allows both read and write access to the AAR.
 AMS instances registered as publishers act in `push` mode and are meant to push new applications and their updates to the AAR so that they can be consumed by regular read-only clients.

     We recommend that you have one `publisher` per architecture, for example, one for `amd64` and one for `arm64`.
-The publishers should not be used to host regular Anbox Cloud instances but only to manage applications.
+The publishers should not be used to host regular instances but only to manage applications.
 Regular users should be directed to AMS instances acting as clients.

 * `client`: